mauroreisvieira/harmonix-hub/README.md

-# Code Harmony
+# Code Harmony Kit

-_Code Harmony_ is your central hub for streamlined and consistent development configurations.
+_Code Harmony Kit_ is your central hub for streamlined and consistent development configurations.

 This repository provides carefully crafted settings for Prettier, ESLint, TSConfig, and Jest, ensuring a harmonious coding experience across your projects.